-450 Virginia Avenue Mailing Address: PO Box 606 Long Lake, MN 55356 Phone / 952-473-6961 www.longlakemn.gov management, and the collection and disposal of recyclables.
+450 Virginia Avenue Mailing Address: PO Box 606 Long Lake, MN 55356 Phone / 952-473-6961 www.longlakemn.gov wastewater (sewer), and stormwater management.

-The City of Long Lake provides a variety of critical utility services, including delivery of clean and safe water, collection and transport of wastewater (sewer), stormwater
+The City of Long Lake provides a variety of critical utility services, including delivery of clean and safe water, collection and transport of

 As we look ahead to the new year, we'd like to update you on the new 2024 monthly billing rate schedule.
-We hope this information will assist you in planning your household budget.
+We hope this information will assist you in planning your operational budget.